 Youth for the Quality Care of Animals (YQCA) Training-All exhibitors/showmen, including substitutes, in Bucket Calves, Stocker Feeders, Market Beef, Breeding Beef, Dairy Cattle, Market Goats, Dairy Goat, Breeding Goats, Poultry, Rabbit, Market Lamb, Breeding Sheep and Market Swine must have completed YQCA training.
 Exhibitors not meeting the YQCA requirements will not be able to show or sell at the County or State Fair.
-Exhibitors must have received YQCA Certification through a UNL Extension based program by June 1st.
+Exhibitors must have received YQCA Certification through a UNL Extension based program by June 15th.
 This can be completed online at: https://yqcaprogram.org

-Training and certificate must be completed turned into the office by June 1.
+Training and certificate must be completed turned into the office by June 15th.

-Market Beef Weigh in - All Market Beef must attend a spring weigh-in.
+Market Beef Weigh in - All Market Beef must attend a spring weigh-in to participate in Rate of Gain.
 Obtain beginning weight, 4-H ear tag or EID tag, ID sheet and collect DNA samples for State Fair (if desired).
 Read the newsletter for date and time.
 You are allowed to weigh up to 5 market beef animals.
-If you cannot attend our weigh-in, you must attend a 4-H weigh-in in another county.
-If you are not able to make it to another county weigh-in, make up dates will be made on a case-by-case basis.
-If you are not PEN OF THREE COMPETITIONS able to make our weigh-in, you are not eligible for Rate of Gain.
+If you cannot attend our weigh-in, you can attend a 4-H weigh-in in another county..
+If you are not able to make All animals must be properly restrained and stalled in our weigh-in, you are not eligible for Rate of Gain.

-Market Sheep & Goat Spring Weigh -In - Get beginning weight, 4-H ear tag or scrapies tag, ID sheet and collect DNA samples for State Fair (if desired).
+Market Sheep & Goat Spring Weigh -In - Get beginning weight, ID sheet and collect DNA samples for State Fair (if desired).
 Read the newsletter for date & time.
 The weigh-in is held at the Sheridan Co.
 Fairgrounds in Gordon.
 You are allowed to weigh-in 5 market lambs and 5 market goats.
 All animals must carry an official USDA Identification (scrapies tag).
-If you cannot attend our weigh-in, you must attend a 4-H weigh-in in another county and you will not be eligible for the Rate of Gain contest.
-If you are not able to make it to another county weigh-in, make up dates will be made on a case-by-case basis.
+If you cannot attend our weigh-in, you can attend a 4-H weigh-in in another county and you will not be eligible for the Rate of Gain contest.

-Swine Spring Weigh-In - All swine must attend a spring weigh-in.
+Swine Spring Weigh-In - All swine should attend a spring weigh-in.
 Obtain a 4-H ear tag, get beginning weight, ID sheet, and collect DNA samples for State Fair (if desired).
 Read the newsletter for date & time.
 The weigh-in is held at the Sheridan Co.
 Fairgrounds in Gordon.
 You are allowed to weigh-in 3 market swine.
-If you cannot attend our weigh-in, you must attend a 4-H weigh-in in another county and you will not be eligible for the Rate of Gain contest.
-If you are not able to make it to another county weigh-in, make up dates will be made on a case-by-case basis.
+If you cannot attend our weigh-in, you can attend a 4-H weigh-in in another county and you will not be eligible for the Rate of Gain contest